valorem-labs-inc/quay/README.md

 on the objects (SQL speaking objects).
 The database connection is handled in a connection pool at application startup.

+#### Generating queries for macros

+When new queries are added, run `DATABASE_URL=postgres://postgres:password@localhost:5432/quay cargo sqlx prepare -- --lib` to generate new query definitions for the macro expansion used by sqlx.

 #### Migrations

 Database schema migrations are performed out of band with